-Reclaim Your Creative Vitality
+Reclaim Your Creative Energy

-My creativity-focused offerings are designed specifically for those in the helping professions (such as therapists, health professionals and teachers) and those in leadership roles, who are ready to explore ways to break free from exhaustion and reconnect with their authentic selves.
+My creativity-focused offerings are designed specifically for those in the helping professions (such as therapists, health professionals and teachers) and those in leadership roles, who are ready to explore how to break free from exhaustion and reconnect with their authentic selves.

 Creativity